The law prohibits a landlord from taking certain actions against you:

 You properly notify the landlord that you are deducting costs for repairs from your rent.
 The landlord gets this notice and then shuts off your water utility service.

 If the landlord raises the rent or gives you an eviction notice within 90 days of a legal action you took against them, it may count as retaliation and be illegal.
 Try to get legal help if you think this is happening.
-You may be able to sue the landlord for retaliating against you for reporting them or for enforcing your rights as a tenant.
+You may be able to sue the landlord.
 Retaliation may also be a defense to an eviction lawsuit.